ozydingo/blue_speck/README.md

 #### Arrayification

-Even more lastly, you'll notice the `arrayify: true` option on the `id` param.
-This option tells `Despecable` that the specified param can be received as an array: either a comma-separated string (`x=1,2`) or a legit Array (using Rails `x[]=1&x[]=2` param string syntax).
-If either of these conditions are detected, `Despicable` will convert the parameter value into an Array and validate each value against the other options for that parameter spec.
+Even more lastly, you'll notice the `array: true` option on the `id` param.
+This option tells `Despecable` that the specified param will be interpreted as an array: either a comma-separated string (`x=1,2`) or a legit Array (using Rails `x[]=1&x[]=2` param string syntax).
+In the former case, `Despicable` will convert the parameter value into an Array by spliting on "," (note: this can result in a one-element array) and validate each value against the other options for that parameter spec.

+An alternative keyword, `arrayable`, will only split if commas are present.
+This keyword is (yes, already) deprecated in favor of the more consistent behavior of `array`.

 ### Despecable Errors